Fraunhofer-AISEC/codyze-evaluator/documentation/docs/user-guide.md

 We expect the target audience to have average programming skills and extensive security knowledge.

+## General Setup

+Do develop the project using IntelliJ IDEA.
+Starting with version 2025.1, IntelliJ comes with support for kotlin script files.
+To profit from this feature, it is, however, necessary to configure the IDE accordingly once.
+In the settings, please search for "Languages & Frameworks -> Kotlin -> Kotlin Scripts" and click "Scan Classpath".
+This will add the .query.kts and .concept.kts files and you will get syntax highlighting and code completion for them.

 ## Contents

 The following chapters are currently available: